MTG/acousticbrainz-genre-dataset/README.md

 ### Development and Test Data
 The **development data** contains:

 - **music features for all recordings** in AllMusic, Discogs, Lastfm and Tagtraum datasets (~30GB bz2 archives, 83GB uncompressed JSON files).
-Each filename corresponds to a ``RecordingID``.
-They are split into 8 separate archives according to the first two hex digits of their RecordingIDs.
+Each filename corresponds to a ``RecordingID`` (which is a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier)).
+They are split into 8 separate archives according to the first hex digits of their RecordingIDs.
+ - Because there is substantial overlap between the Recordings in each dataset, we provide a single series of archives which contain data for all datasets.
+ - All archives will uncompress into a directory named `acousticbrainz-mediaeval-train`.
+Data files are named in the form `54/54551aad-fb76-4e22-8725-fd495c32b155.json`, where the file is inside a subdirectory named by the first two letters of its RecordingId.
+ - You may find that the data files have a value in the `metadata.tags.musicbrainz_recordingid` field which is different to the RecordingID used in the filename.
+[This is to be expected due to Musicbrainz ID redirects](https://musicbrainz.org/doc/MusicBrainz_Identifier).
-- **four archives with ground-truth genre annotations** (AllMusic, Discogs, Lastfm, Tagtraum)
+- **four archives with ground-truth genre annotations** (AllMusic, Discogs, Lastfm, Tagtraum - see format description above)

 The **test data** contains **four archives of music features for recordings with anonymized RecordingIDs**.
 To avoid a potential album effect [8], no recording in the test set contains music from the same release groups as the recordings in the train set.
+- Although RecordingIDs are UUIDs, they have been randomly anonymised and do not correspond to any MusicBrainz IDs on musicbrainz.org

-All data is packed with bzip2.
+All data is compressed with bzip2.
 Checksums are provided to ensure that you have correctly downloaded the archives.

 The development and test data for Discogs, Lastfm and Tagtraum is publicly available [here](https://drive.google.com/open?id=0B8wz5KkuLnI3RjFYSFY5TkJVU1U)